Voyager Of The Seas accidents and incidents

 The ship was on a 6-day themed cruise (“Tom Joyner Fantastic Voyage” / radio show) and Foxy was one of the onboard performing celebrities.
 For her manicure appointment, she showed up 3 hours late and had to be rescheduled.
 Security staff removed her from the beauty parlour and sent her to her cabin.

 On July 31, 2009, 20 passengers and 130 crew were reported suffering from H1N1 symptoms (swine flu virus) on a Mediterranean cruise from Naples Italy to ports in France and Spain.
 All sick were quarantined and treated on the ship.
 Local authorities were informed.
 In all ports of call, the majority of passengers were allowed to disembark.

 |09 March 2009||Crew / Passenger Injuries and Overboards|

 On March 9, 2009, a female passenger sustained injuries (fractured leg and ankle) after falling down the stairs leading from the Royal Promenade to the Casino.
 Since she had to be medevaced, the ship’s course was altered, which resulted in ~4 hours late arrival in Cozumel Mexico and shortened port stay there.
 The roundtrip itinerary was from Galveston to Roatan, Cozumel and Costa Maya.

 |10 March 2008||Fire Accident|

 On March 10, 2008, the ship experienced a small fire incident, that damaged its propulsion system.
-The result was changes in arrival / departure times in all 3 ports of call.
+This resulted in changes to arrival/departure times in all 3 ports of call.
 All shore excursions were shortened.